 For bees in hollow trees, there are a couple options.
 Most of the time, I get the call because the tree has fallen or has been cut down and bees were discovered.
 In this case, the tree is already on the ground.
 If the bees are in a dead tree and unreachable, the only option at that point is really to cut the tree down, let the bees settle and do a cutout from the fallen tree.
 If the bees are in the trunk close to the ground, sometimes the tree can be opened up to access the colony.
 I have also done trap outs for trees, but most of the time the cost isn’t worth it for a dead tree.

 COST – There are a lot of factors to consider when it comes to cost, so it’s difficult to quote here.
-Generally, they cost anywhere from $150 to $850 depending on size, location, the type of structure and how many visits I have to make to complete the removal.
+Be wary of those who volunteer to do this kind of work for free.
+Although not in every case, offers to remove established honeybee colonies for free typically come from beginner beekeepers looking to expand their apiaries.
+These beekeepers usually lack the experience required to perform this kind of work safely and correctly.
+Generally, live honeybee removal can cost anywhere from $150 to $850 depending on size, location, the type of structure and how many visits I have to make to complete the removal.
 For more information on honeybee removal costs and the considerations, please see this page.